409A valuations are used to appraise the fair market value of startup stock

 The wording of the law spells out penalties for non-compliance (more on that below), but also carves out an exception for shares and stock options granted at the stock’s fair market value.
 If a company issues stock at a valuation below the fair market value of the shares, the penalties in section 409A will apply.
 To put it in simple terms: if your startups gives your employees the option to purchase a share of stock that is worth $1.00 per share, the only way to avoid the penalties spelled out in section 409A is to make sure that the employee’s strike price is exactly $1.00 per share — and under no circumstances, should the share price be even a fraction of a cent lower.

-When do startups need to get a 409A valuation?
+When do startups need to get a 409A valuation report?

-- A qualified financing, namely the sale of common shares, preferred stock or convertible debt to outside investors
+- A qualified financing, namely the sale of common shares, preferred stock or convertible debt to outside investors.
+This is typically the company’s first equity financing like a series A.

 - Outside of financings, other material events include mergers, acquisitions, secondary sales of common stock, business model pivots and major changes to financial projections